 There are many ferries crossing from the South of England to France, Belgium, Netherlands and Spain and of course there is the Eurotunnel, but for less congested routes to Belgium and the Netherlands, then check out PO Ferries from Hull and DFDS Seaways from Newcastle.
 More details about these routes are given in Sea Travel – Ferries.

-For information on the best times to travel on continental roads and tips on how to keep the costs down, including fuel and toll costs, see my Road Travel Tips.
+For information on the best times to travel on continental roads and tips on how to keep the costs down, including fuel and toll costs, see my Road Travel Tips for Europe.
 There are also details on how to get the best car hire deals.

 Of great importance when driving in less familiar terrain is a clear and reliable Sat Nav.
 I’ve tried a few in my time, but have just purchased a Garmin Nüvi 50 LM from Halfords as this covers all my key needs: